syntasso/workshop/enhancing-a-promise/README.md

 ### Submitting the resource request

-As an application developer, we will need create a resource request in the platform cluster.
+As an application developer, we will need to create a resource request in the platform cluster.
 Like all Kubernetes resources, this request needs to include:

 1. An API that the resource can be found under.
 This is `example.promise.syntasso.io/v1` in our Postgres promise (see `spec.xaasCrd.spec.group` in the Promise manifest).
 1. A kind which points to a specific promise.
 In this case it will be `postgres` (see `spec.xaasCrd.spec.name` in the Promise manifest).